Explore the channel of images created for the Teacher Challenge and watch it grow!

 In April, Michael Fricano II shared a Virtual Field Trip created by his students at Lolani School in Hawaii, Waikiki Watershed Project .
 This student-centered field trip begins with a 360 image taken with a Richo Theta camera on top of a building and takes the audience to the watershed to tell the story through the students’ voice.

-Follow the steps on this task card to create a vocabulary activity for the Teacher Challenge.
+Follow the steps on this task card to create a virtual field trip for the Teacher Challenge.
 Explore resources on the tags to learn more.
 You will find a Google Doc with text- based directions listing all steps at the top of the poster.

 Susan Oxnevad is the Director of Education at ThingLink.
 She strives to build a powerful network of educators who share a passion for using ThingLink to transform teaching and learning.
 In addition, she also hosts ThingLink webinars for educators and blogs about thoughtful ways to leverage the power of technology for teaching and learning on the ThingLink Blog for Education.
 Follow her on Twitter @soxnevad